AAFC-Bioinfo-AAC/pork-vision/README.md

 ## Acknowledgements

+- **Credits**:
-This project was developed by a multidisciplinary team of bioinformaticians and meat science experts at the *Lacombe Research and Development Centre, Agriculture & Agri-Food Canada (AAFC)*.

-- **Credits**: For a list of individual contributions, see [CREDITS.md](CREDITS.md)
+  - This project was developed by a multidisciplinary team of bioinformaticians and meat science experts at the *Lacombe Research and Development Centre, Agriculture & Agri-Food Canada (AAFC)*.
+For a list of individual contributions, see [CREDITS.md](CREDITS.md).
+  - 🤖 Generative AI models were used in the development of this project, and all AI-generated content has been reviewed, verified, and refined by the project team to ensure accuracy.

-- **Citation**: To cite this project, click the **`Cite this repository`** button on the right-hand sidebar
+- **Citation**: To cite this project, click the **`Cite this repository`** button on the right-hand sidebar.

 - **Contributing**: Contributions are welcome!
 Please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.

-- **References**: For a list of key resources used here, see [REFERENCES.md](REFERENCES.md)
+- **References**: For a list of key resources used here, see [REFERENCES.md](REFERENCES.md).

 ---

 ## Security

 ⚠️ Do not post any security issues on the public repository!
-Please report them as described in [SECURITY.md](SECURITY.md)
+Please report them as described in [SECURITY.md](SECURITY.md).

 ---